Ice vs Heat for Treating Rotator Cuff Tendinitis/Tears

 Adding 'heat' to your shoulder when it's already inflamed and tender may make your body think there's a new threat to your tissue and increase the pain in order to get you to stop.
 For some people applying heat on inflamed / swollen tissue will cause the injury to swell-up even more (as much as 3 times larger than normal).
 You'll feel even more pain as the pressure builds in your shoulder.

-Keep using Deep Tissue Regeneration Therapy before activity and when you notice any stiffness in your shoulder to 'warm up' your tissue and stimulate healing.
+Use a Shoulder TShellz Wrap (HEAT) before activity and when you notice any stiffness in your shoulder to 'warm up' your tissue and stimulate healing.

 Using heat is a good long-term plan because it will help to stimulate healing and can also be used on a preventive basis to relax constricted soft tissue.
 We use warm temperatures / heat to speed up the process of baking something in the oven or melting the snow outside, your injury is no different.
 Heat will speed up the natural healing rate in your shoulder by increasing your blood flow circulation.
 This in turn brings all the components your tissue needs to heal - oxygen, nutrients, anti-bodies and energy.